imed-ghomari/obsidian-bases-buttons/README.md

 ## Credits

-Created by Imed Ghomari.
 This plugin is based on the original Custom Selectors plugin by hodie.

 ## License